oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Redirection 3xx {#redirects}

 HTTP clients that follow 3xx (Redirection) status codes MUST be aware of the possible dangers of redirects, such as infinite redirection loops, since they can be used for denial-of-service attacks on clients.
-A client MUST detect and intervene in infinite redirections.
-Clients SHOULD apply the guidance for redirects given in {{Section 15.4 of RFC9110}}.
+HTTP clients MUST follow the guidance provided in {{Section 15.4 of RFC9110}} for handling redirects.

 ## Expiration and Caching {#security-ttl}